Why I Love doTERRA Essential Oils

 They have a co-impact sourcing model, which sees them work with the local community of growers, harvesters and distillers, ensuring they are fairly compensated economically and socially.

 Because of this model of sourcing, there is no middle man to take advantage of them and drive down prices.
-This means, that the beautiful oil in your hands, at the end of the supply chain, has arrived there without coming at anyone else’s expense.
+This means, that the beautiful oil in your hands, at the end of the supply chain, have arrived there without coming at anyone else’s expense.
 This is a company with integrity.
 People before profit.

 doTERRA also have a strong philanthropic culture.
 Their Healing Hand Foundation contributes to many initiatives world-wide, to help provide support and relief where it is needed most.
 Once such initiative is Operation Underground Railroad – helping to rescue children from sex trafficking with the ultimate goal of completely eradicating this awful industry.